School shooter chose Valentine’s Day to ruin it forever

 FORT LAUDERDALE, Fla.
 (AP) — Florida school shooter Nikolas Cruz calmly told a psychologist why he picked Valentine’s Day to massacre 17 people at Parkland’s Marjory Stoneman Douglas High School four years ago: Because no one loved him, he wanted to ruin the holiday forever for anyone associated with the school.

-Prosecutors began wrapping up their rebuttal case Thursday by playing that video clip from jailhouse interviews Cruz did with their psychologist hoping it bolsters their contention that he wasn’t driven to kill by a mental disorder he couldn’t control, but planned his attack and chose to carry it out.
+Prosecutors concluded their rebuttal case Thursday after playing that video clip from jailhouse interviews Cruz did with their psychologist hoping it bolsters their contention that he wasn’t driven to kill by a mental disorder he couldn’t control, but planned his attack and chose to carry it out.

 They are trying to convince jurors they should sentence Cruz, 24, to death for the Feb.
 14, 2018, massacre at the suburban Fort Lauderdale school.
 He pleaded guilty a year ago.
 For the former Stoneman Douglas student to receive a death sentence, the seven-man, five-woman jury must be unanimous.
 Otherwise, his sentence will be life without parole.